INSPIRE-5Gplus/i5p-wp4-tbns/README.md

-# i5p-sec-netslice-mgr
+# i5p-netslice-mgr
-Development of the Secured Network Slice Manager enabler
+Development of the Secured and Trusted Network Slice Manager enabler